 Option 1 start

 An EHT beamformee that receives an EHT NDP Announcement frame as part of an EHT TB sounding sequence with a STA Info field identifying it soliciting SU or MU feedback shall generate an EHT compressed beamforming/CQI report using the feedback type, Ng, codebook size, and Nc indicated in the STA Info field.
-If the EHT beamformee then receives a BFRP Trigger frame with a matching STA Info field, the EHT beamformee transmits an EHT TB PPDU containing th EHT compressed beamforming/CQI report following the rules defined in 26.5.2.3 (Non-AP STA behavior for UL MU operation) (TBD).
-If the EHT NDP Announcement frame has the TA field set to the transmitted BSSID, and the EHT beamformee is a non-AP STA associated with an AP corresponding to a nontransmitted BSSID(#24108) that supports receiving Control frames with TA field set to the transmitted BSSID, then the EHT compressed beamforming/CQI report sent in response shall have the RA field set to as defined in 26.5.2.3.5 (RA field for frames carried in an HE TB PPDU).
+If the EHT beamformee then receives a BFRP Trigger frame with a matching STA Info field, the EHT beamformee transmits an HE/EHT TB PPDU (#1103) containing the EHT compressed beamforming/CQI report following the rules defined in 35.4.2.3 (Non-AP STA behavior for UL MU operation). (#PDT) If the EHT NDP Announcement frame has the TA field set to the transmitted BSSID, and the EHT beamformee is a non-AP STA associated with an AP corresponding to a nontransmitted BSSID(#24108) that supports receiving Control frames with TA field set to the transmitted BSSID, then the EHT compressed beamforming/CQI report sent in response shall have the RA field set to as defined in 26.5.2.3.5 (RA field for frames carried in an HE TB PPDU).

 Option 1 end

-NOTE—A non-AP EHT beamformee that transmits an OM Control subfield with the UL MU Disable field set to 1 does not respond to BFRP Trigger frames (see 35.X (Operating mode indication) (TBD)).
+NOTE—A non-AP EHT beamformee that transmits an OM Control subfield with the UL MU Disable field set to 1 does not respond to BFRP Trigger frames (see 35.8 (Operating mode indication)).

 An EHT beamformee that is a non-AP STA that transmits an EHT Compressed Beamforming/CQI Report shall set the Partial BW Info subfield of the EHT MIMO Control field to indicate the range of subcarriers for which compressed beamforming/CQI information is provided.
 The Partial BW Info subfield shall be set to the value of the Partial BW Info subfield of NDP Announcement frame for the EHT beamformee.